Fire Services Acts compliant online course 45 min - Instant certificate

 The regulations state that employers must ensure workers receive "adequate health and safety training" which includes training in Fire Warden techniques.
 Failure to provide this training can result in improvement notices, prohibition notices, or prosecution.
 Beyond legal compliance, there are compelling business reasons to invest in quality Fire Warden Training.

-fire injuries account for approximately one-third of all workplace injuries reported in Ireland each year.
-Proper training is the most effective way to reduce this risk.
+Workplace fires cause serious injuries, loss of life and major business losses in Ireland every year.
+Proper training is one of the most effective ways to reduce this risk.

 What Makes a Good Fire Warden Course?